Parent & Community Resources

 Helpful information and other assistance for your family's wellness.

-Tips for Talking to Children and Youth After Traumatic Events
+Tips for Talking to Youth After Traumatic Events

 Parents often ask how they can best support their children and young adults as they too grapple with news of incomprehensible tragedy.
 The attached document from the National Association of School Psychologists provides some helpful information about talking with children about violence.